MatthiasNickles/diff-SAT/README.md

   knowledge as well as probabilistic/subsymbolic constraints (in form of cost functions).
 In contrast to most existing probabilistic logic approaches, delSAT doesn't require any independence assumptions or other restrictions for random variables.

-- As an instance of the previous: weighting of Boolean variables, clauses and rules with probabilities
+- As an instance of the previous: probabilistic logic programming (probabilistic answer set programming) and probabilistic satisfiability solving (weighting of Boolean variables, clauses, facts and rules with probabilities)

 - Distribution-aware sampling of models (answer sets or satisfying truth assignments)

 - Efficient search for models of _satisfiable_ CPA and PSAT (Probabilistic Satisfiability) instances given in PSAT normal form

-- Highly configurable multithreaded regular SAT and Answer Set solving on the JVM
+- Highly configurable multithreaded regular SAT and Answer Set solving on the Java VM

 The non-probabilistic part of the solver algorithm is, like the ASP and SAT solver [clasp](https://github.com/potassco/clasp) and the JVM SAT solver [SAT4j](http://www.sat4j.org/), a complete solver based on CDNL (Conflict-Driven Nogood Learning), which is itself based on CDCL (Conflict-Driven Clause Learning).
 However, delSAT's CDNL variant differs from clasp in that for non-tight ASP programs, loop handling follows the older ASSAT approach (Lin, Zhao 2004) whereas clasp integrates loop handling in the propagation core.